EuranetPlus/map-europe/README.md

 ## Add data

-To add or update the map data, please first decide whether the data set you are using shows "values", i.e. continous numbers on a color scale or whether it is "binary", i.e. the data shows only a few countries in the same color (i.e. 0/1).
+To add or update the map data, please first decide whether the data set you are using shows "values", i.e. continous numbers on a color scale or whether it is "binary", i.e. the map shows only a few countries in the same color ("dark blue") as a category (0 = there is no data for this country, 1 = there is data for this country).

 1. Set the dataset type in the [map configuration file](src/lib/stores/config-features.js) (Folder: src -> lib -> stores -> config-features.js) under "datasetType".
 If your dataset consists of **values data**, please use this [csv values template](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).
 If it consists of **binary data**, please use this [csv binary template](https://docs.google.com/spreadsheets/d/1YL_5aVY9zaaxwhI6-cEgcwO8k01Fzu2FzsPMtvppYfg/edit?usp=sharing)